-Upon signature, the CFCU notifies the other parties that the process has been completed and that the contract can enter into effect.
+Upon signature, the EU Delegation or the CFCE notifies the other parties that the process has been completed and that the contract can enter into effect.

-Under EDIS, the 'Twinning light' contract is signed by the AO and the MS partner.
+Under decentralised management without ex-ante control by, the 'Twinning light' contract is signed by the AO and the MS partner.
 It is endorsed by the beneficiary administration so as to express its commitment to ensure proper implementation and ownership.